 Through training, education, and ongoing technical support, you too can become part of a growing coalition of people working to improve biking and walking conditions in Maine.
 In just two online half-day sessions, you will learn how to assess existing bike/ped infrastructure, navigate local bureaucracy, and connect with like-minded individuals.

-We currently have more than 160 Spokes representing all of Maine’s 16 counties, but are always looking to add more.
-Become a Community Spoke this year at one of four scheduled training opportunities, act now and register today!
+We currently have more than 175 Spokes representing all of Maine’s 16 counties, but are always looking to add more.
+Become a Community Spoke this year at one of two scheduled training opportunities:

 Who are Community Spokes?